AuroraEnergyResearch/aurora-amun-python-sdk/docusaurus-site/docs/Examples/01-Load Factors/02-advanced.md

 # Wind speeds from 1.0 to 15.0 m/s in 0.1 m/s increments
 variants = []
 for speedTimes10 in range(10, 150, 1):
-    speed = speedTimes10 / 10   # So that we could interate more granularly
+    speed = speedTimes10 / 10   # So that we could iterate more granularly
     variants.append(AverageWindSpeedParameters(measurementHeight=90, averageWindSpeed=speed))

 print("Running load factor calculations.
 This will take a few minutes...")